JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-update-ui.md

 3. In the `ContentView.swift` file, select the `greet()` function and use the <shortcut>⌃ ⌘ J</shortcut> shortcut, or right-click the function name and select **Jump to Definition**.

-   You'll see the Objective-C declarations for the Kotlin functions defined in the `Shared` module.
+   You'll see the Objective-C declarations for the Kotlin functions defined in the `shared` module.
 Kotlin types are represented as Objective-C types when used from Objective-C/Swift.
 Here the `greet()` function returns `List<String>` in Kotlin and is seen from Swift as returning `NSArray<NSString>`.
 For more on type mappings, see [Interoperability with Swift/Objective-C](https://kotlinlang.org/docs/native-objc-interop.html).